sxs-collaboration/spectre/docs/Installation/Installation.md

 Here are a few notes:

-- Once you cloned the [Charm++ repository](https://github.com/UIUC-PPL/charm), run `git checkout v6.10.2` to switch to a supported, stable release of Charm++.
+- Once you cloned the [Charm++ repository](https://github.com/UIUC-PPL/charm), run `git checkout v7.0.0` to switch to a supported, stable release of Charm++.
+- Apply the appropriate patch (if there is one) for the version from `${SPECTRE_ROOT}/support/Charm`.
+For example, if you have Charm++ v7.0.0 then the patch will be `v7.0.0.patch`.
 - Choose the `LIBS` target to compile.
 This is needed so that we can support the more sophisticated load balancers in SpECTRE executables.
 - On a personal machine the correct target architecture is likely